Purpleknife/SpotFinder/README.md

   - [X] Edit their own profile.
 - [X] <strong>Other :</strong>
   - [X] Pagination: Load only 6 maps at a time for each page in Landing Page.
   - [X] 'Load more': In Profile, only 5 Favorites and 5 Contributions are loaded at a time, if you want to see more, you need to click on 'Load more...' at the bottom of the page and it will load 5 more Favorites and Contributions.
+The same goes for the comments.

+## Final Product

-## Other
+## Built With
-The [ERD](https://github.com/Purpleknife/SpotFinder/blob/master/back-end/ERD%20-%20SpotFinder.png) is in the back-end folder.
-I might modify it as I'm working on the app.
+- Database
+  - PostgreSQL

+- Back-end:
+  - express
+  - TypeScript
+  - Node JS
+  - dotenv
+  - method-override
+  - morgan
+  - pg

+- Front-end
+  - React JS
+  - TypeScript
+  - React-Router
+  - React-Cookie
+  - React-Bootstrap
+  - SASS
+  - bcryptjs
+  - axios
+  - moment
+  - Cloudinary API
+  - Leaflet Maps API